 eSports is growing with each passing year.
 There are now more leagues, tournaments, and matches being played on more game titles than ever before.
 That wouldn’t be possible without the vast increases in the industry’s revenue.
 The global eSports industry will surpass $1 billion in 2019 for the first time.

-That increased cash flow is achieved in a variety of means.
-Brands like Coca-Cola and Microsoft spend big-money on sponsorship deals for eSports events.
+That increased cash flow is achieved through a variety of means.
+Brands like Coca-Cola and Microsoft spend big money on sponsorship deals for eSports events.
 Merchandise is available from companies such as ESL Gaming while fans can even bet on eSports matches at sites like Betway.
 This only makes a career in eSports more lucrative.

 The first competitive gaming tournament was a Spacewar competition at Stanford University in 1972.
 The winner’s prize was a year-long subscription to Rolling Stone magazine.
 It isn’t the worst reward but the cash flow has certainly increased since then.
 Today, competitive gamers can be earning six-figure salaries in their teenage years.
 Success depends on the individual but revenue changes per game title.

 We’re at the halfway point in 2019 and players have already earned millions of dollars across a number of different platforms.
 The order has changed slightly in the last couple of years but some titles are fixed at the top.
 The first six months of the year have been no exception but it’s important to note that things will change.
 Many of the biggest tournaments in 2019 are yet to take place which has affected the order.
 Still, let’s take a look at the five titles which have had the biggest prize pools in 2019 so far.

 5. Overwatch – $3.37 million

 It’s been another good year for Overwatch eSports.
 The premier competition – the Overwatch League – is in its second season and continues to attract excellent viewing figures.
 We’re three-quarters of the way through the season with the big prize still to play for.
-Despite that, there have still been serious cash up for grabs.
+Despite that, there has still been serious cash up for grabs.